abarbu/swagger-codegen/samples/server/petstore/haskell-servant/README.md

 ## Creating a Client

-A client can be created via the `createSwaggerPetstoreClient` function, which, if provided with a hostname and a port, will generate a client that can be used to access the API if it is being served at that hostname / port combination.
-For example, if `localhost:8080` is serving the SwaggerPetstore API, you can write:
+A client can be created via the `createSwaggerPetstoreClient` function.
+Clients can be run with runSwaggerPetstoreClient.
+This function takes a bool, is the connection going to be plain or TLS, the hostname, and the port to connect to.

 ```haskell
 {-# LANGUAGE RecordWildCards #-}